And Other Credit Score 101 Lessons

 Next, you’ll need to tell the information provider in writing that you dispute an item in your credit report.
 You can use this sample letter.

 We can help you improve your score

-If you have questions about credit reporting or need help with debt management, call us at 888-554-2328, or email firstname.lastname@example.org for additional information.
-We’ll be happy to discuss how Greater Alliance can help you manage debt and get your score back to where it should be.
+We have partnered with GreenPath Financial Wellness and their NFCC-certified credit counselors can walk you through a free review of your credit report.
+They can explain how to read the report and how credit scoring works, and answer your questions.
+Together we’ll make a plan for managing your credit score to support your goals.
+If you have questions about credit reporting or need help with debt management, call GreenPath at 877-337-3399, or schedule an appointment for additional information.
+They’ll be happy to discuss all your options and can help you manage debt and get your score back to where it should be.